-ES 101C Physical Wellbeing I - Jogging
+ES 100B Physical Wellbeing - Jogging

 This course is designed to prepare students to live a healthy and active life.
-Lectures will focus on the health and wellness of the eleven human physiological systems and expose students to principles of exercise and nutrition to maintain healthy function.
-Includes an activity lab.
-Activity Lab: Jogging
+Lectures will focus on the health and wellness of the eleven human physiological systems and expose students to principles of exercise, nutrition, personal hygiene, and disease management to maintain health and personal wellness.
+This course will also introduce students to a safe and effective method of ecercise and conditioning through the experience of running and jogging which encourages a lifetime of health and fitness.
+2 credit hours (1 hour of lecture and 2 fifty-minute activity sessions per week).

-ES 101D Physical Wellbeing I - Weight Training
+ES 100C Physical Wellbeing - Weight Training

 This course is designed to prepare students to live a healthy and active life.
-Lectures will focus on the health and wellness of the eleven human physiological systems and expose students to principles of exercise and nutrition to maintain healthy function.
-Includes an activity lab.
-Activity Lab: Weight Training
+Lectures will focus on the health and wellness of the eleven human physiological systems and expose students to principles of exercise, nutrition, personal hygiene, and disease management to maintain health and personal wellness.
+This course will also introduce students to the major concepts of weight training.
+Emphasis will be placed on exercise prescriptions, toning, wellness, and muscular and skeletal fitness.
+2 credit hours (1 hour of lecture and 2 fifty-minute activity sessions per week).

-ES 102A Physical Wellbeing II - Indoor Games
+ES 100D Physical Wellbeing - Hiking